jupyterlab/jupyterlab/CONTRIBUTING.md

   rebuild.

-- If `pip` gives a `VersionConflict` error, it usually means that the installed version of `jupyterlab_launcher` is out of date.
-Run `pip install --upgrade jupyterlab_launcher` to get the latest version.
+- If `pip` gives a `VersionConflict` error, it usually means that the installed version of `jupyterlab_server` is out of date.
+Run `pip install --upgrade jupyterlab_server` to get the latest version.

 - To install JupyterLab in isolation for a single conda/virtual environment, you can add the `--sys-prefix` flag to the extension activation above; this will tie the installation to the `sys.prefix` location of your environment, without writing anything in your user-wide settings area (which are visible to all your envs):